FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

   updated based on previously updated cell.
 - **Continuous time/space**.

+All this seems useless but in reality have some interesting applications like

+- **Pseudo random number generator**
+- **Cryptography**
+- **Image processing**: edge detection, image classification and _segmentation_.
+- **Text or image compression**

+Some of this fields can be challenging even for modern neural networks.

 ## Game of Life

 One of the most popular examples of cellular automata is **game of life**, which